-Motivated by what they had witnessed in Europe, their initial aim was to help journalists from Eastern and Southeastern Europe to navigate the transition from Communism to a market economy while maintaining their editorial independence.
-But they soon realized there was an urgent need for financing for media in countries undergoing other forms of transition, societies seeking to escape from authoritarianism and systemic corruption, and began working in places like Indonesia and Guatemala.
+Motivated by what they had witnessed in Europe, their initial aim was to help journalists from Eastern and Southeastern Europe to navigate the transition from communism to a market economy while maintaining their editorial independence.
+But they soon realised there was an urgent need for financing for media in countries undergoing other forms of transition, societies seeking to escape from authoritarianism and systemic corruption, and began working in places like Indonesia and Guatemala.
 In 1999, MDIF made its first equity investment, then started providing other forms of financing including quasi-equity, guarantees and startup capital.

-The organization also changed its name to Media Development Investment Fund in 2013.
+The organisation also changed its name to Media Development Investment Fund in 2013.
 Though only one word different, we think ‘investment’ captures the scope of our work much better than ‘loan’, both in terms of the range of financing we provide and the technical support we invest in our clients.